MikkoVihtakari/sclero/README.md

 ======
 **An R package to measure growth patterns and align sampling spots in photographs**

 This is the developmental version of the *sclero* package providing functions to measure growth patterns and align sampling spots in chronologically deposited materials.
 The package is intended for the fields of sclerochronology, dendrochronology and geology.
-A stable version of the package can be found from [CRANsclero][CRAN].
+A stable version of the package can be found from [CRAN][CRAN].

 Installation of the GitHub version
 -------